Effects of Google Algorithms on Handmade Jewelry Websites

 We are one of the lucky businesses though as we do not rely solely on the internet.
 We have been in business for over 25 years and have a solid customer base throughout Canada and the United States.
 If anything the Google algorithm changes have given us the freedom to work on new techniques and designs.
 We have been focusing on the real world instead of the internet.
 Our business was built before Google took over the world economy but I cannot help but feel sorry for all the people who were wiped out by the changes Google made.

 We are just one example of businesses hurt by the changes in Google’s algorithm, and it does not seem to be getting any better.
 Some people just started new websites instead of trying to fix the old ones.
-But thousands of small businesses handmade jewelry website depended on the organic traffic from Google to stay in business and without that traffic they are gone.
-Meanwhile Google is making more money than ever.
-So who did these algorithms changes benefit?
-Just Google and the big brands that have money to put into advertising, not small business owners that is for sure.
+But thousands of small businesses’ handmade jewelry website depended on the organic traffic from Google to stay in business and without that traffic they are gone.
+Meanwhile, Google is making more money than ever.
+So who did these algorithm changes benefit?
+Just Google and the big brands that have money to put into advertising, not small business owners that are for sure.

 Could the smart people at Google just not give any credit for bad links pointing at a website?
 If they wanted a level playing field now they have a non-existent playing field.
 Good luck with that.
 For over 6 years, I used to wake up and check the rankings.
 Now I save a lot of time to do actually useful work.
 We are not going to give up on the website but what Google does or does not do is no longer a major concern.
 Hopefully one day the algorithm will take a turn for the better and help the small businesses that it has damaged.